Direct Payments give you the opportunity to make more of the decisions, which affect your life and be in control of your own care arrangements.

-A PA is a personal assistant or support worker who provides assistance to a disabled person in day-to-day living.
-There is no one single job description, as no one person’s needs are the exactly the same.
+A PA is a personal assistant/support worker who provides assistance to a disabled person in day-to-day living.
+There is no one single job description, as no person’s needs are the same.

 For Personal Assistant vacancies please follow the find out more link below.

 Are you living in Darlington, Co Durham or Redcar and Cleveland?
 DAD can provide a range of high quality support to help you manage your Direct Payment.
 We will work with your social worker to determine the level of support you need.